joshgerdes/jekyll-uno/_drafts/2023-08-13-Getting-Started-with-GitHub-Codespaces.md

 #### Prerequisites

+To use Github Codespaces, you need a [Github](https://github.com/) account.

+GitHub Codespaces is available for developers in every organization.
+All personal GitHub.com accounts include a monthly quota of free usage each month.
+GitHub will provide users in the Free plan 120 core hours, or 60 hours of run time on a 2 core codespace, plus 15 GB of storage each month.

 List the prerequisites for using GitHub Codespaces, such as a GitHub account, a supported browser, and an active repository.

-Setting Up GitHub Codespaces:
+#### Setting Up GitHub Codespaces

-#### Guide readers through accessing GitHub Codespaces:
+ Guide readers through accessing GitHub Codespaces

 Explain how to navigate to a repository and click on the "Code" button.
 Show how to select "Open with Codespaces" to create a new Codespace.